BG2FOU/BG2FOU.github.io/_pages/Notes/IELTS/Speaking/Speaking5-8.md

 - What snacks do you like to eat?
   - I usually go for something simple, like yogurt or a piece of fruit.
 If I'm  craving something a little more indulgent, I might have a small bag  of biscuits.
 It’s a pretty good compromise, I think.

+### Taking photos

+- How often do you take photos?
+  - I take photos very often!
+I use the camera on my phone, and I  always have my phone on me（随身携带手机）, so I take photos on.  a daily basis.
+I like to take photos with my friends, when I am at pretty  places and when I order good food!
+- Do you like taking selfies?
+  - I like taking photos of myself!
+I often take selfies on days when I  look good or when I am wearing an interesting outfit.
+I like to keep a  record of how I look so I take a lot of photos of myself and enjoy doing  so!
+- What is your favorite family photo?
+  - I do not have a favourite family photo.
+There are so many  wonderful photos of my family that it is impossible to choose just one  that is my favourite!
+I like all my family photos; each one is lovely for  its own reasons.
+- Do you want to improve your photography skills?
+  - I would like to learn how to take better photos.
+I take a lot of  photos but there is always room to improve!
+It would be great to have  a better understanding of lighting and shadow when it comes to  taking photos.

+## Part 2

+### Describe an outdoor sport you would like to do

+You should say:  What it is; When/where you would like to do it; With whom you would like to do it; And explain why you would like to do it.

+- As part of ‘Revamp Corners,’ we’ve been trying to promote healthier  lifestyles in the community.
+That got me thinking about outdoor activities,  and I’ve become really interested in rock climbing.
+I've always admired  people who can scale these massive rock faces with such grace and  strength.
+It looks incredibly challenging, both physically and mentally.
+I’d love to try it out during the spring or autumn, when the weather isn’t  too hot or too cold.
+There’s a fantastic climbing center with both indoor  and outdoor walls about an hour’s drive from the city.
+I’d want to go with  a group of friends, especially my friend Xiaoming, who is a really  experienced hiker and loves adventure sports.
+It would be great to have  someone knowledgeable to guide me and ensure my safety.
+What appeals to me about rock climbing is the problem-solving aspect.
+It’s not just about strength; it’s about planning your route, figuring out  the best holds, and trusting your body to execute the climb.
+I think it  would be an incredible way to push my limits, build confidence, and  connect with nature at the same time.

+### Describe